shishishi123/shishishi123.github.io/_research/FL-Privacy.md

 </figure>

 ## Research Work 1: A More Scalable and Efficient Model Inversion Attack
-- In this research, we propose a more powerful model inversion attack named Scale-MIA that not only breaks the secure aggregation, but also significantly improves the attack efficiency and scalability.
+- We propose a more powerful model inversion attack named Scale-MIA that not only breaks the secure aggregation but also significantly improves the attack efficiency and scalability.
 - Our attack identifies the latent space as the key layer to breach the privacy and decompose the complex reconstruction problem into two steps including first reversing the aggregated model updates back to latent space representations (LSRs) via an attack module named linear leakage, and then reversing the LSRs back to local training samples via a fine-tuned decoder.
 - Our attack only involves closed-form calculations, and thus is much more efficient than existing works.